-Floods are the most common and widespread of all natural disasters outside of fire.
-Communities particularly at risk are those in low lying areas, coastal areas, or downstream from large bodies of water.
-There is a 26% chance of experiencing a flood during the life of a 30 year mortgage (more than 6 times the likelihood of a fire).
+Floods are the most common and widespread of all natural disasters, second only to fires.
+There is a 26% chance of experiencing a flood during the life of a 30-year mortgage (more than 6 times the likelihood of a fire).
 As little as one foot of (moving) water can move most cars off the road.
 Just six inches of fast-moving flood water can sweep a person off his or her feet.

 Flood insurance, like earthquake insurance, is “single peril” insurance, sold separately from homeowners insurance.
 Flood insurance protects against losses to buildings and their contents, not the land surrounding them.
 The coverage applies whether the flooding results from heavy or prolonged rains, coastal storm surge, blocked storm drainage systems, or other causes.
 To be considered a flood, the waters must cover at least two acres or affect at least two properties.
 Flood insurance is available both within and outside of floodplains.
 Your property’s flood risk is shown on flood hazard maps.
-Different types of policies are available depending on your flood risk - policy info.
+Different types of policies are available depending on your flood risk.

-New and significantly improved buildings located within the SFHA will need to be brought up‐to‐code under the current flood zone map standards.
+New and significantly improved buildings located within the SFHA will need to be brought up to code under the current flood zone map standards.
 Ensuring your building is up

 to code can also help you to obtain competitive insurance rates.